Debt Consolidation Loans for Bad Credit Rates in January 2026

 Use the LendingTree debt consolidation calculator to see how much you could save with lower rates.
 When you get an offer, use our calculator again to see if you’ll save on the total cost of your loan.

-Estimate how much you’ll save with your debt consolidation loan for bad credit rate
+See how much you can save on your debt consolidation loan for bad credit with LendingTree

 Why do millions of Americans trust LendingTree?